bcooper94/ColorCodedMoodBar/README.md

 - Activate the mod in the mod menu in the game.
 - No need for a new save.

-### Released under MIT License, please go ahead and include in modpacks or build off of this mod itself.
+### Released under MIT License, feel free to build off of this mod.